Andrew Aldcorn: Victorian Legislative Council

+Aldcorn himself had invested in a farming enterprise in Victoria Port Phillip District around 1841 (then still part of New South Wales). and in 1853 came out to the colony to inspect his investment.
 On 29 August 1853, Aldcorn was nominated to the Victorian Legislative Council replacing Archibald Michie.
 He remained a member until resigning in November 1853.

 New South Wales

 Aldcorn established a successful medical practice in the Shoalhaven district from around 1854.

 At the 1858 election Aldcorn contested the seat of St Vincent and was elected unopposed.
 He retired from public life at the next election in 1859.